 Myth No. 9: People don’t value an MBA like they used to.
 False.

 Employers still value an MBA in terms of career advancement, with many companies covering all or some cost for their employees to pursue the degree.
-The MBA is the gold standard in business education and allows you to enhance your repertoire of critical thinking, analysis and leadership skills, which can lead to increased responsibility and compensation.
+The MBA is the top standard in business education and allows you to enhance your repertoire of critical thinking, analysis and leadership skills, which can lead to increased responsibility and compensation.